natsousa/blog/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 `your_github_username.github.io/blog`.

-Or, if you bought a domain name, and your domain is `my_nice_website_name.com`, place it as the name of your repository.
+Or, if you <a href="https://www.wpbeginner.com/beginners-guide/how-to-choose-the-best-domain-registrar/">bought a domain name</a>, and your domain is `my_nice_website_name.com`, place it as the name of your repository.

 ![]({{ site.baseurl }}/images/create_git_repos2.jpg)